rokka-io/rokka-site/source/_references/stacks.md

 If you you used `jpg.quality` or `webp.quality` in your stack settings, rokka still tries to recompress the image to a lower filesize while keeping your set quality, but won't do much image depending and adaptive adjustments.

-If use set `optim.quality` and `jpg.quality`, rokka uses the `jpg.quality` setting for the inital rendering and `optim.quality` for the later adaptive optimization.
+If you set `optim.quality` and also `jpg.quality`, rokka uses the `jpg.quality` setting for the initial rendering and `optim.quality` for the later adaptive optimization.

 We never do any of those optimizations to your source images, they stay as they were uploaded.